Frequently Asked Questions

 What ages do you treat?

-Dr. Hu is currently accepting new patients ages 5 to 35 years.
-She will sometimes make exceptions (e.g. if an individual prefers to see a female psychiatrist, and there are limited options within the community, seeing a younger child with significant behavioral difficulties), so please do not hesitate to reach out if you have questions.
+Dr. Hu is currently not accepting new patients but has a wait list for this August/September 2026.
+At that time, she will be expanding her age range to ages 5-45 years.
+However, please do not hesitate to reach out as she is often able to make exceptions (e.g. if an older individual prefers to see a female psychiatrist, and there are limited options within the community; seeing a younger child with significant behavioral difficulties; etc.).
+Please do not hesitate to reach out if you have questions.

 Do you provide therapy?